 Dengue is a mosquito-borne viral disease caused by the Dengue virus.
-In this case, dengue virus is transmitted by female mosquitoes – Aedes aegypti.
+In this case, the dengue virus is transmitted by female mosquitoes – Aedes aegypti.
 These dengue mosquitos generally bite during the daytime and are found everywhere (Both inside and outside the house).
 These mosquitos are found to be at the peak of their activeness at dawn and dusk.
 The symptoms can develop only after 6 to 10 days after bitten by an infected mosquito.

-Dengue fever is transmitted by mosquitos which carry a dengue virus, which has four varied serotypes thought of to infect human beings.
+Dengue fever is transmitted by mosquitos which carry the dengue virus, which has four varied serotypes to infect human beings.
 The serotypes mentioned above denotes a set of microorganisms that are exceptionally closely associated.
 These microorganisms can only be distinguished due to them having somewhat dissimilar antigens (the alien unit that affects the body and making us produce antibodies) which prompt the body to create some dissimilar antibodies.
 Dengue cases are more common in subtropical and the tropical regions of our planet, including our country.

 Signs and Symptoms of Dengue Fever

 Dengue has an unexpected attack, viz. a sudden start and these symptoms could be an indicator of its onset.

 - Loss of appetite.